Casey White prison escape

-The prison escape of Casey White took place on April 29, 2022, when White, who was awaiting trial in a capital murder case, escaped the Lauderdale County Jail in Florence, Alabama, United States.
+The jail escape of Casey White took place on April 29, 2022, when White, who was awaiting trial in a capital murder case, escaped the Lauderdale County Jail in Florence, Alabama, United States.
 Corrections officer Vicky White (no relation) engineered and facilitated the escape by taking Casey in a car to what she claimed to her coworkers was a scheduled mental health evaluation at the courthouse.
 The manhunt for the pair was widely covered by American media.

-Law enforcement caught up with Casey and Vicky White on May 9 in Evansville, Indiana with the manhunt ending in Casey White crashing the car he was driving.
+Law enforcement caught up with Casey and Vicky White on May 9 in Evansville, Indiana, with the manhunt ending in Casey White crashing the car he was driving.
 Vicky White shot herself in the head, while Casey White was apprehended and returned to Alabama.
-She later died from her injuries and Casey was charged with her murder under Alabama’s felony murder rule.
-Casey White's trial is expected to begin on April 17, 2023.
+Vicky later died from her injuries.
+Casey was charged with her murder under Alabama’s felony murder rule, but the charge was dropped when Casey pleaded guilty to prison escape on May 5, 2023.

 Escape

 On the morning of April 29, 2022 at 9:30 a.m., Vicky White, the assistant director at the Lauderdale County Jail in Florence, Alabama, escorted Casey White to a police vehicle, then left the detention center.
 A surveillance video showed Casey in handcuffs and leg shackles.
 Casey, who has an extensive criminal history, was already serving 75 years for a 2015 crime spree.
 He was at the facility for pre-trial motions after having confessed two years earlier to the 2015 stabbing death of 59-year-old Connie Ridgeway.

 Vicky told fellow officers she was taking Casey to the county courthouse in Florence for a psychological evaluation, then going to see her personal physician since she was not feeling well that day.
 The task aroused suspicion since inmates being taken to the courthouse are supposed to be escorted by two deputies.
 Authorities believe she was not challenged because of her position.

 The two never returned to the detention center.
-The Lauderdale County Sheriff's Department was given a surveillance video, taken at a local gas station, of Whites patrol car just 8 minutes after the pair left the detention center.
+The Lauderdale County Sheriff's Department was given a surveillance video, taken at a local gas station, of Vicky White's patrol car eight minutes after the pair left the detention center.
 The deputies checked the courthouse's itinerary, and found that there were no hearings or evaluations that day.
 Authorities feared Vicky may have been forced or coerced into helping Casey escape.
 They immediately initiated a statewide manhunt hoping to find her unharmed, and to recapture Casey.